Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

     - For more details on GitHub Actions syntax and available events, refer to the official documentation: [GitHub Actions - Workflow syntax for GitHub Actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).

-1. Click on **Actions** **(1)**, verify the workflow has been executed successfully once the workflow is succeeded select the newly created workflow **Create jobs.yml** **(2)**.
+1. Click on **Actions** **(1)**, and verify the workflow has been executed successfully.
+Once the workflow is succeeded select the newly created workflow **Create jobs.yml** **(2)**.

    ![](../media/jobs-action-action.png)

-1. Verify the jobs and feel free to go through the workflow.
+1. Verify the jobs, and feel free to go through the workflow.

    ![](../media/ex1-task4-step7.png)

     > **Note:** This GitHub Actions workflow named "My Workflow" triggers on pushes and pull requests to the main branch, specifically for changes to the **.github/workflows/jobs.yml** file, and can also be manually triggered **(workflow_dispatch)**.
 It consists of two jobs: **job1**, which checks out the repository and runs a script printing "Hello, world!", and **job2**, dependent on **job1**, which checks out the repository again and runs another script printing "Hello, again!" sequentially on an Ubuntu environment.

-1. Click on **Next** button for next Lab.
+1. Click on the **Next** button to proceed to the next lab.

 ## Summary

-In this lab, you have successfully set up our workflow.
-You have created and executed a workflow, verified its successful execution, and familiarized yourself with the jobs within it.
+In this lab, you've successfully set up our workflow.
+You've also created and executed a workflow, verified its successful execution, and familiarized yourself with the jobs within it.
 This foundational knowledge will be instrumental as we progress through the subsequent labs.